What are Normal Tenant Responsibilities and

 Repairs a Renter Needs to Fix Before Moving Out?

 Maintaining a comfortable home should be high on everyone’s list of priorities.
-For tenants renting someone’s home, though, the demands of home maintenance and cleaning routines take on a different meaning.
+For a tenant renting someone’s home, though, the demands of home maintenance and cleaning routines take on a different meaning.
 Tenants are responsible for taking care of their living space, just like anyone else.
 They encounter an extra burden when they are preparing to move out.
 A homeowner can pick and choose upgrade projects and repairs that they may want to do.
 A tenant, on the other hand, can be forced to return a property to its original state at the end of their lease.

 Tenants should not make permanent alterations to the walls or any other part of the home without getting the owner’s written approval in advance.
 One of the biggest potential tenant responsibilities that could impact their security deposit are excessively damaged walls, floors, windows, and other fixtures.
 The standard deductions that tenants will see come off their deposit are for fixes to walls, windows, floors, and other parts of the home that go beyond normal wear and tear.